ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #archi title="Architecture for Pub-Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

-Publisher or Subscriber Clients is referred to as Client in short.
-A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
-However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
-The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

-This profile specifies:

-1. The establishment of a secure connection between a Client and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}}, OSCORE {{I-D.ietf-ace-oscore-profile}}, or MQTT-TLS {{I-D.ietf-ace-mqtt-tls-profile}} (A and C).
+This profile expects the establishment of a secure connection between a Client and Broker, using an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}}, OSCORE {{I-D.ietf-ace-oscore-profile}}, or MQTT-TLS {{I-D.ietf-ace-mqtt-tls-profile}} (A and C).
+Once the client establishes a a secure association with KDC with the help of AS, it can request to join the security groups of the pub-sub topics (A and B), and  can communicate securely with the other group members, using the keying material provided by the KDC (C).
-2. The Clients retrieval of keying material for the Publisher Client to publish protected publications to the Broker, and for the Subscriber Client to read protected publications (B).

-These exchanges aim at setting up two different security associations.
+Clients maintain two different security associations.
 On the one hand, the Publisher and the Subscriber clients have a security association with the Broker, so that, as the ACE RS, it can verify that the Clients are authorized (Security Association 1).
 On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker.
 The Security Association 1 is set up using AS and a transport profile of {{I-D.ietf-ace-oauth-authz}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.
 Note that, given that the publication content is protected, the Broker MAY accept unauthorised Subscribers.
 In this case, the Subscriber client can skip setting up Security Association 1 with the Broker and connect to it as an anonymous client to subscribe to topics of interest at the Broker.

 ~~~~~~~~~~~~